apache/iotdb/docs/UserGuide/Operate-Metadata/Timeseries.md

 ## Create Timeseries

-According to the storage model selected before, we can create corresponding timeseries in the two databases respectively.
+According to the storage model selected before, we can create corresponding timeseries in the two storage groups respectively.
 The SQL statements for creating timeseries are as follows:

 ```
 IoTDB > create timeseries root.ln.wf01.wt01.status with datatype=BOOLEAN,encoding=PLAIN